- WHO WE ARE

 In 2013, CVSan developed the CVSan Environmental Leader in Waste Reduction Scholarship as a way to recognize those students who are helping their school to reduce waste by utilizing the tenets of the 4Rs: Reduce, Reuse, Recycle, and Rot.
 The Environmental Leader in Waste Reduction Scholarship is intended to foster environmental stewardship and the leadership of those students who are taking action on encouraging environmental awareness within their school.

-Download the CVSan Environmental Leader in Waste Reduction Scholarship Application for the 2016/17 school year.
+Information on the 2017/18 CVSan Environmental Leader in Waste Reduction Scholarship will be coming in the Fall of 2017.

 2015/2016 CVSan Scholarship Winner: